 Shug and Celie discover that Mr.__ has been keeping Nettie’s letters from Celie all these years.

 Mr.__ has committed the ultimate crime against Celie: He has intentionally kept Celie separated from the only person in the world she loves and who loves her, Nettie.
 This knowledge gives Celie the ability to rise up in anger against her husband and no longer be victimized by him.
 She leaves Mr.__ and follows Shug to Tennessee.
 From Nettie’s letters, Celie learns that Pa is not her actual father after all, another bit of knowledge that gives her strength.
 Celie finally takes control of her own life and happiness.

 Celie returns home when Pa dies, leaving the house and dry goods store to her.

 Celie returns home and several things happen: Shug falls in love with somebody else, Mr.__ becomes her friend, and Nettie’s ship sinks when Nettie is on her way home from Africa.
 But it’s not clear if Nettie’s dead for sure.
 Although most of the plot is now behind us, there is ongoing suspense as we wonder whether Celie and Nettie will be reunited or not.

 Nettie arrives home.

 Life is good.
 Nettie comes home and is reunited with Celie.
 Nettie also is able to introduce Celie to Adam and Olivia, Celie’s two children.
 Nettie’s exile is over and Celie’s period of abandonment has come to an end.

 Life keeps getting better.

 The novel ends on a note that assures you that life for Celie and the other characters just keeps getting better.
-Now that she has found a voice and is surrounded by people who she loves and who love her back, Celie comments, "I think this is the youngest us [Celie, Nettie, Shug, Albert, etc.] ever felt."
+Now that she has found a voice and is surrounded by people she loves, Celie comments, "I think this is the youngest us [Celie, Nettie, Shug, Albert, etc.] ever felt."